Data-based recruiting - KPIs in the area attract & recruit

 Offer Acceptance Rate reflects the percentage of candidates who accepted the job offer you submitted compared to all job offers submitted.
 This number provides insight into how attractive, trustworthy and competitive your job offer is.
 A low OAR should encourage you to reconsider individual factors of your offer, such as salary range, benefits, or flexibility.

 As you can see above, the performance of the KPIs in the attract area significantly influences the performance of the KPIs in the recruit area.
 This is why it is so important to adjust the KPIs in the upper area of the funnel before directly addressing well-known KPIs such as cost-per-hire, time-to-hire and quality-of-hire.

-Discover the Recruitment Analytics feature in the Job Marketing Platform
+Discover the Campaign Performance Add-on feature in the Job Marketing Platform

 You want to have your KPIs such as cost-per-click or cost-per-application transparently visible per job ad to know exactly which sources candidates use to find their way to your job ad and how they navigate your career page until they finally apply?
-Then our Recruitment Analytics feature in the Job Marketing Platform is exactly the right tool for you.
+Then our Campaign Performance Add-on feature in VONQs Job Marketing is exactly the right tool for you.
 Feel free to sign up for a personal demo.
 We’ll answer all your questions and show you all the functionalities live in just 30 minutes.